-Does an individual with a compromised immune system have a greater chance of developing disseminated Lyme disease?
-Studies are limited in this area.
-But the authors of “Erythema Migrans: Course and Outcome in Patients Treated With Rituximab” have published a limited case review, examining patients diagnosed with Lyme borreliosis (LB), who were also receiving Rituximab, a medication known to impair immunity.
+Individuals with a weakened immune system are more susceptible to developing infections, such as COVID-19.
+A review study has also found that people with compromised immune systems are at a greater risk of developing disseminated Lyme disease.
+The authors of “Erythema Migrans: Course and Outcome in Patients Treated With Rituximab” investigated patients diagnosed with Lyme disease, who were also taking Rituximab, a medication known to impair immunity.

 Dr. Daniel Cameron, MD, MPH, is a nationally recognized leader for his expertise in the diagnosis and treatment of Lyme disease and other tick-borne illnesses.
 For more than 30 years, he has been treating adolescents and adults suffering from Lyme disease.